Fran7373/Machine-Learning-Class-2026-1/README.md

-# Machine Learning — Task List & Answers
+# Machine Learning 2026-1 course — Task List & Answers

-This README indexes all the exercises assigned for this course.
-Each item below links directly to where the answer lives in this repository (notebook, script,folder, or PDF), so the professor can jump straight to the corresponding solution.
+This README indexes all the exercises assigned for the Mathematics of The Machine Learning 2026-1 course.
+Each item below links directly to where the answer lives in this repository (notebook, script,folder, or PDF).

 ## Questions & Answers